-Honestly, you could make a wonderful brisket by following my 7 Tips for Perfect Brisket without a recipe providing specific measurements and directions.
+Honestly, you could make a delicious Jewish-style brisket by following my 7 Tips for Perfect Brisket without a recipe.
 Still, I do understand that it can be comforting to have a recipe as a guide, so here is the one I made this Rosh Hashanah.

-My main advice when it comes to brisket is – “don’t be a slave to the recipe.”
-Whether creativity takes you on a detour or you find that your batch needs more liquid, use this recipe (or any other one) only as a guide.
-There are as many ways to make delicious brisket as there are brisket-lovers who cook it.
+My main brisket advice is simple.
+Don’t be a slave to the recipe.
+Whether creativity takes you on a detour or you find that your batch needs more liquid, use this recipe only as a guide.
+There are as many ways to make delicious Jewish-style brisket as there are brisket-lovers who cook it.
 Which liquids you choose (white wine versus red, all broth versus a combination of broth and wine), how you season it, and which vegetables you add are matters of personal taste.

-And while we’re on the subject of ingredients, don’t be put off by the “stand alone” taste of an ingredient tastes when considering whether to add it to the mix.
+Speaking of ingredients, don’t be put off by an ingredient’s “stand alone” taste when considering whether to add it.
 Dried figs?
-You may be surprised at how the ingredients blend together during slow cooking.
-Unless you put in way too much of an ingredient (like adding ¼ cup of powdered ginger) or head to an ingredient you should know better than to add (fish sauce in brisket – no!!!!), you’re on firm ground when you experiment.
+You may be surprised at how ingredients blend during slow cooking.
+Unless you add way too much (like ¼ cup of powdered ginger) or use an ingredient that doesn’t belong at all (fish sauce in Jewish-style brisket – no!!!!), you’re on firm ground when you experiment.

 I don’t thicken my brisket gravy.
 However if you find the gravy too thin for your taste, you can thicken it using the directions in my post on how to make gravy.